virtual-labs/exp-fresnel-biprism-iitk/README.md

 <h5> About the Experiment : </h5> <br>

-In the case of bi-prism experiment the mean wavelength lemda = w*(2d/D)
+In the case of bi-prism experiment the mean wavelength, lemda = w*(2d/D)

 Where,  w = fringe width